-Liz Kelly, PhD (Sociology), BA (First Class, Sociology and Politics), is professor of sexualised violence at London Metropolitan University, where she is also director of the Child and Woman Abuse Studies Unit (CWASU).
-She has been active in the field of violence against women and children for almost thirty years, and is the author of Surviving Sexual Violence (1988), which established the concept of a 'continuum of violence' and over 70 book chapters and journal articles.
+Liz Kelly, PhD (Sociology), BA (Sociology and Politics), is professor of sexualised violence at London Metropolitan University, where she is also director of the Child and Woman Abuse Studies Unit (CWASU) and holds the Roddick Chair on Violence against Women.
+She has been active in the field of violence against women and children for fory years, and is the author of Surviving Sexual Violence, which established the concept of a 'continuum of violence' and over 100 book chapters and journal articles.

-Liz has just completed a project examing the trafficking of persons for both labour and sexual exploitation in Central Asia.
-In 2000, she was awarded a CBE in the New Years Honours List for 'services combating violence against women and children', and in January 2005 was appointed to the Board of Commissioners of the Women's National Commission.
+In 2000, Liz was awarded a CBE in the New Years Honours List for 'services combating violence against women and children', and in January 2005 was appointed to the Board of Commissioners of the Women's National Commission.

 Tel: +44 (0) 20 7133 5251

-- Key note address at Sexual Violence conference Cornwall: Breaking the silence healing the wounds January 2008
+- Sexual Violence conference Cornwall: Breaking the silence healing the wounds January 2008

-- Key note speech: Human trafficking: How best to stem the flow?
+- Human trafficking: How best to stem the flow?
 Wilton Park UK July 2007

-- Key note speech: Equality and diversity forum: Should Violence be a priority for the commission for equality and human rights?
+- Equality and diversity forum: Should Violence be a priority for the commission for equality and human rights?
 June 2007

-- Key note speech: Association of London Government: Why violence against women is an equalities issue December 2006
+- Association of London Government: Why violence against women is an equalities issue December 2006

 - Keynote speech at the Australia and New Zealand Criminology Society meeting in February 2005